 -

 Manual review catches the exceptions.
-Once or twice a day, the freelancer scans their bid history and the incoming project feed for high-value opportunities — large budgets, dream clients, dream projects — and writes a custom proposal by hand.
+Once or twice a day, the freelancer scans their bid history and the incoming project feed for high-value opportunities (large budgets, dream clients, projects that are just obviously a great fit) and writes a custom proposal by hand.
 These manual bids compete on quality rather than speed.

 -